W8TERM3LON/yui-kotegawa/readme.md

 *NOTE: MY CODE ISN'T OPTIMIZED.
 I PUT THIS TOGETHER WHILE HALF ASLEEP.
 DON'T JUDGE ME.

 - Help is greatly appreciated.
+- I forgot about the json libary so I did all the parsing myself.
+Heh......